Online MHA Program Curriculum

 A deeper dive into major health policy issues and the role of the government in the US healthcare system.

 This course builds in Health Policy and the Health System I to examine major health policy issues and the role of government in the U.S. healthcare system.
 An important focus of the course is an assessment of the role of policy analysis in the formation and implementation of national and local health policy.
-Because much of government health policy relates to or is implemented through payment systems, emphasis will be placed on the discussion of the policy implications of how government pays for care.
+Because much of government health policy relates to or is implemented through payment systems, emphasis will be placed on the discussion of the policy implications of how the government pays for care.
 The role of the legal system with respect to adverse medical outcomes, economic rights, and individual rights is also discussed.
 Proposals for health policy reform at the national and local level are examined throughout the course, as well as Medicare and Medicaid reforms currently being implemented or considered.
+There will also be a focus on the role of regulatory and legal forces on the health sector and their influence on practice variation and cost of care for an evaluation policy and program monitoring.

 Analyzing Data for Healthcare Management